-When couples are involved in an uncontested divorce, they can save a lot of time and money by drafting up a separation agreement.
-Then, they can review this agreement with a mediator or legal document assistant to ensure protection and validity.
+When couples are involved in an uncontested divorce, they can save a lot of time and money by drafting up a marital separation agreement.
+The separation agreement will outline all of the issues surrounding the divorce including property division, custody, visitation, support, debt and more.
+Then, they can their agreement formalized in writing using the services of a legal document assistant.
 Luckily, this process may not require a lawyer’s advice!
 That said, divorcing couples should research the key points to include in their separation agreement prior to meeting with a professional.
 Settling all issues one-on-one will make filing the documents and finalizing the divorce simple and easy.

 What is a Separation Agreement?